RoyTheRoyalBoy/Pencil_Simulator/README.md

 To run, simply navigate to the root directory and run the following commands: "make test" and "./test".

-Refer to image below for further guidance:
+Please refer to image below for further guidance:

 ![demo](https://github.com/RoyTheRoyalBoy/Pencil_Simulator/blob/master/commands.png)